 Retirement is coming.
-Even if you are Millennial, before you know it, you will experience the result of your retirement savings.
+Before you know it, you will experience the result of your retirement savings.

 When discussing retirement savings, the words we use can reveal a lot about our understanding of what it takes to set aside enough for retirement.
 Here are a few words that can derail your retirement savings: